xciii70/Recipe-Sharing-Platform/Contributer.md

    * Responsible for setting up all of the database and test if the web application works.

 3. **Julia**
-   * Responsible for the frontend and UI/UX of the website including html and css.
+   * Responsible for the front end and UI/UX of the website including html and style.css.